Sieres/PIVX-Discord-Bot/PIVX-Discord-master/README.md

 This source code is free to use & distribute under the MIT Licence.
 Attributions must be kept and paid to the authors of these source files.

 # Authors of this source code:
 Aareon of the Netcoin Community: 2016

-\n Sieres of the PIVX Community: 2017
+Sieres of the PIVX Community: 2017

 These files are intended to function as a multi-functional tipbot for PIVX Currency.
 Use of these source files are used at your own risk, PIVX takes no accountability to lost funds / incorrect balances or anything that may occur negatively as a result of this source code.

 ----------------------------------------------------------

 # Requirements